 Thankfully for the computer industry, Steve Jobs and Bill Gates were corporate “non-conformists” that used their individuality to rock the world of the gray suited computer industry.
 Then there’s the most successful woman entrepreneur of all time, who had no business experience and was told she was too overweight to be a successful businesswoman.
 Oprah Winfrey never let her looks or lack of business competence get in her way.
 Instead, Oprah is a great example of turning perceived weakness into strength.

 Let’s not forget the three most impactful leaders in Scripture.
-There was that forty-year-old man with a speech impediment, the frail shepherd boy with only a sling shot and of course the so-called illegitimate son of a carpenter from Galilee.
-Of course, like Nathanael said, nothing good ever came out of Galilee.
+There was that eighty-year-old man with a speech impediment, the frail shepherd boy with only a sling shot and of course the so-called illegitimate son of a carpenter from Galilee who Nathanael quipped that nothing good ever came out of Galilee.
 History is full of unique people setting the world on fire because they were different, not like everybody else.

 How about you?
 What is that perceived weakness that makes you unique, that thing your insecurities use to stop you from your dreams?
 With all your perceived weaknesses you are still that unique person that God chose and designed before He created the Heavens and Earth.
 It is your faith in Him that will see you through, not being just like someone else.
 With your faith in God, He will knock down barriers, move mountains and change the hearts of everyone that stands between you and your dreams.
 It is that faith in Him that carries us through everything.

 “Truly I tell you, if anyone says to this mountain, ‘Go, throw yourself into the sea,’ and does not doubt in their heart but believes that what they say will happen, it will be done for them.